English language proficiency

 |*Study must cover Australian taxation law|

 Use our accredited course search to check your qualifications are on CPA Australia's list of formally accredited studies.
 This tool will show the competencies achieved from your qualifications.
-If you have completed an accredited course, you will not need to provide details of your studies to accompany your application.
+If you have completed an accredited course, you will not need to provide syllabus details of your studies to accompany your application.

 3. English proficiency